 Stopping Hormonal Birth Control

-If you were using a form of hormonal birth control, it may take you a bit longer to get pregnant once you stop using it.
+If you were using a form of hormonal birth control, it might take you a bit longer to get pregnant once you stop using it.
 Most hormonal birth control stops ovulation to prevent pregnancy.
-It will take your body a bit of time to hormonally regulate itself after stopping.
-Once your hormones are stable again, you will start ovulating and you will be able to conceive.
+It will take your body a bit of time to hormonally regulate itself after finishing.
+Once your hormones are stable again, you will start ovulating, and you will be able to conceive.

 The Pill - You might need to wait a couple of months before you can get pregnant after stopping your birth control pills.
 Your body has to regain the hormone balance required for a successful pregnancy.
 Getting pregnant the month you stop your pills is possible, but most women find it takes a couple of months for your body to start ovulating again.
 It depends on how your body reacts to the hormonal changes.